ros2/ros2_documentation/source/Tutorials/Simulators/Setting-up-a-Robot-Simulation-Webots.rst

 7 Modify the setup.py file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Finally before you can start the launch file, you have to modify the setup.py file to include the extra files you added.
+Finally, before you can start the launch file, you have to modify the `setup.py` file to include the extra files you added.
 Open ``my_package/setup.py`` and replace its contents with:

 .. literalinclude:: Code/setup.py